LaurelAnderson/Collab-canvas-app/README.md

 CS 455, Spring 2022, WSUV

 ## App description:
-Drawing app where multiple clients connect to a server, draw together, and see everyone else's drawing in real-time.
+Drawing app where multiple clients connect to a server, draw together, and see everyone else's drawing in real-time

 #### Typical main cycle of app:
 1. Client connects to the server